 Conclusion: Folx is a powerful and fast torrent client for Mac.
 It is fully compatible with the latest versions of macOS and provides the following features: multithreading, download scheduling, built-in search, and much more.

 What will this mean for uTorrent users?
-Well, since BitTorrent Inc., the developers of the torrenting app, decided not to upgrade to a 64 bit application when Catalina came out, there will also be no updates to the software in Big Sur.
-That means people who are hoping for a uTorrent Big Sur will have to continue using the web browser version for torrent downloads if they want to stick with this program.
+Well, since BitTorrent Inc., the developers of the torrenting app, decided not to upgrade to a 64 bit application when Catalina and Big Sur came out, there will also be no updates to the software in Monterey.
+That means people who are hoping for a uTorrent Big Sur and uTorrent Monterey will have to continue using the web browser version for torrent downloads if they want to stick with this program.

-Since we want our users to be completely informed about what alternatives are available for the uTorrent 64bit app on macOS Big Sur, we put together a list of the top software to use for downloading torrent files.
+Since we want our users to be completely informed about what alternatives are available for the uTorrent 64bit app on macOS Monterey, we put together a list of the top software to use for downloading torrent files.

 Supported OS: macOS, Windows, Linux